0liveiraVictor/postgres-dbms-in-docker-container/README.md

 where `img_id` and `img_name` represent, respectively, the ID and name of the Docker image associated with the previously removed container instance (use one of the parameters to perform the action); and `version` represents the version of the Docker image used.

-> **NOTE: Deleting an image is a permanent action!**
+> **NOTE:.
+Deleting an image is a permanent action!**

-> **NOTE: It is not possible to delete an image associated with an existing container, whether it is active or inactive.
+> **NOTE:.
+It is not possible to delete an image associated with an existing container, whether it is active or inactive.
 You must remove the container first to perform this action.**

 Considering the Postgres image downloaded in the section [Downloading the Official Postgres Image](#downloading-the-official-postgres-image), delete it using the command: